 Transfers to and from the airport are included in most of the packages.
-Depending on the tour the meeting point is usually Kuusamo airport, in some few cases Oulu airport.
-Both Kuusamo and Oulu are operated from Helsinki by Finnair and Oulu also by Norwegian.
+The meeting point is usually Kuusamo airport, in some few cases Oulu airport.
+Both Kuusamo and Oulu are operated from Helsinki by Finnair.
 Please check the joining point for the trip and transfer schedule from us.
 Please notice that we organize single-timed group transfers on arrival and departure.

 The main railway routes to Kajaani are: Oulu-Kajaani from the west, Helsinki-Kuopio-Kajaani from the south.
 Travelling time from Helsinki to Kajaani during the day is from 5,5-7,5 hours.
 More information about the train connections at VR.
 If the joining point for the tour is Kuusamo you should continue by bus from Kajaani or Oulu as there are no trains.

 The good network of long-distance express bus services between the larger towns in Finland offer the easy way to travel.
 More information about the bus connections at Matkahuolto.

 See the map of our operation area here.